 The Recumbent Bike Vs. the Elliptical for Knees

-Use of elliptical machine or recumbent bike provides a cardiovascular workout.
-However, one machine may be more beneficial than the other for certain individuals.
-Considerations include current physical condition, your health goals (losing weight or building muscle) and which device is easier on the knees.
-Because knee joints are constantly used and aid in supporting the weight of your body, they are vulnerable to medical issues such as soreness, tendonitis and bursitis.
+Using an elliptical machine or a recumbent bike gives you an effective cardiovascular workout.
+However, one machine may be more beneficial than the other depending upon your current physical condition, your health goals (losing weight or building muscle) and your knees.
+Because you constantly use your knee joints for mobility and to support the weight of your body, they are vulnerable to medical issues such as soreness, tendonitis and bursitis.

 A recumbent bike differs from a regular stationary bike in the way you are positioned while sitting on the bike.
 With a recumbent bike, you sit in a seat slightly leaned backward, with a comfortable back for support.
 Instead of needing to position your feet straight down to reach the pedals of a stationary bike, you stretch your legs forward and place your feet on pedals about waist high in front of you.
 Recumbent bikes, like stationary bikes, also offer different intensities of pedaling, with the hardest pedaling when you choose to pedal uphill or against resistance.

-Also referred to as cross trainers, ellipticals also have pedals.
-These pedals mimic the motion of running by gliding back and forth instead of up and down, a movement that is coordinated with handlebars moving back and forth as well.
+Also referred to as cross trainers, ellipticals have pedals like recumbent bikes.
+An elliptical machine's pedals mimic the motion of running by gliding in an elliptical pattern instead of up and down, a movement that is coordinated with handlebars moving back and forth as well.
 This allows for a comprehensive form of exercise that not only targets leg and butt muscles but also upper body muscles, especially shoulder and abdomen muscles.
 Resistance is adjustable feature with an elliptical trainer, which makes gliding harder to perform according to the level of intensity.

 Knees and the Recumbent Bike